 At only four ounces, any frequent traveler will be happy to add the Pocket Charger to their technology kit.

-Although everyone agrees that the smell of a musky book is a beautiful thing, ebook readers allow travelers to carry multiple guidebooks, maps, language guides, and even the occasional beach novel with ease.
-Most classic works can be downloaded for free, and most ebook readers even double as Wi-Fi devices for checking email quickly in a cafe.
+Although everyone agrees that the smell of a musky book is a beautiful thing, ebook readers and tablets allow travelers to carry multiple guidebooks, maps, language guides, and even the occasional beach novel with ease.
+Most classic works can be downloaded for free.

 Compare prices for ebook readers.